-- About 0.7 million adults in England participated in organized swimming between 2020 and 2021, which is a decline from 1.4 million the previous year, according to Sport England's Active Lives Adult Survey May 2020/2021 Report.
+- About 3.8 million adults in England participated in at least two swims in November 2022, which is up by 1.8 million people from the previous year, according to Sport England's Active Lives Adult Survey November 2021-2022.

 - Swim instructors in England spent about 59,631 teaching hours giving children's lessons in December 2017, according to Swim England, the country's governing body for swimming.